mrktracy/i_raven/README.md

 *Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)*, 2021
 (\* equal contribution, † corresponding author)

-Code is in the forked repo [husheng12345/SRAN](https://github.com/husheng12345/SRAN)
+Code is based on the forked repo [husheng12345/SRAN](https://github.com/husheng12345/SRAN)

 ## Remarks by cwhy